mcc-us/ea/_questions/q-residency-status.md

 A. The International Student Test or U.S. Resident Test.
 B. Substantial Presence Test or Legal Residency Test. wrong
-C. The Green Card Test or the Substantial Presence Test. **correct**
+C. The Green Card Test or the Substantial Presence Test.
 D. Legal Visa Test.

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.